Private Number (1936 film)

-Private Number is a 1936 American drama film directed by Roy Del Ruth and starring Loretta Young, Robert Taylor and Basil Rathbone.
-Sometimes known by the alternative title of Secret Interlude, the film was based on the play Common Clay by Cleves Kinkead which had previously been made into a film of the same name in 1930.
-Following the more rigorous enforcement of the Motion Picture Production Code after 1934, many of the more salacious elements of the earlier film were left out.
+Private Number is a 1936 American drama film, with the alternative title of Secret Interlude.
+It was directed by Roy Del Ruth, and stars Robert Taylor, Loretta Young and Basil Rathbone.
+The film was based on the 1915 play Common Clay (originally Hush Money) by Cleves Kinkead, which was already a silent film in 1919 and a sound film in 1930, both with the play's name.
+Following stricter enforcement of the Motion Picture Production Code from mid-1934, the more scandalous elements of the earlier films were left out of this version.

+A young maid secretly weds her bosses' son and has his baby.